 Check out these 10 exotic pets and find out where in the country you can own them.

 If you’re looking for a something a little “out of ordinary” for a pet – you’ve come to the right place!
-These ten exotic pets are legal to own in many places, some of them just require a license.
+These ten exotic pets are legal to own in many places in America, some of them just require a license.

-These odd animals can truly make a great family pet.
+These odd animals can truly make a great pet, but make sure to do lots of your own research.

-The capybara is the largest rodent can weigh up to 140 pounds, but they sure are cute!
+The capybara is one of the largest rodents in the world and can weigh up to 140 pounds, but they sure are cute!
 They’re semi-aquatic animals, so if you’re looking to adopt a capybara, they’ll definitely need access to water in order to swim around.

 Although mostly adorable and sweet, capybaras can be a challenging pet.
-They do better in groups, so pet owners should avoid getting a single capybara.
+They do better in groups as they are extremely social animals, so pet owners should avoid getting a single capybara.

 This semi-aquatic rodent is legal to own in Texas and Pennsylvania.
 In some states they are legal but require licenses.
 If you’re unsure, check with your local registration before deciding to bring home a capybara as a pet.